ubergonmx/alt-tutors-docs/README.md

 # ALT Tutors Documentation

-This documentation is for the ALT Tutors dev team, created from a templated called [Nextra](https://nextra.site).
+This documentation is for the ALT Tutors development team, created from a template called [Nextra](https://nextra.site).

 ## Local Development